 4DcCl – 4 double crochet cluster - yo, insert hook in the designated stitch, yo and pull a loop up, yo and pull through 2 (2 loops on hook).
 Yo, insert hook same stitch, yo and pull up a loop, yo and pull through 2 loops (3 loops on hook).
 Yo, insert hook in same stitch, yo and pull up a loop, yo and pull through 2 (4 loops on hook).
 Yo, insert hook in same stitch, yo and pull up a loop, yo and pull through 2 (5 loops on hook).
 Yo and pull through all 5 loops.

-• Two square panels and two triangle panels are worked and then sewn together.
-A top border is added as well as a strap and optional fabric lining.
+- Two square panels and two triangle panels are worked and then sewn together.
+A top crocheted border is added as well as a strap and button closure.
+Instructions are provided for customizing bag with alternative strap and buttons options as well as adding an optional fabric liner.

 Make 2.